 Vegan Rice and Curry in Sri Lanka

+Vegan rice and curry in Sri Lanka is one of the many reasons why we’re in love with this beautiful, vibrant and wonderful country.
+A selection of curries, salads, sambols and chutneys served with rice where you can eat your fill of curry from dishes that are often refilled upon request.
+The curries are always different meaning you can eat Sri Lankan rice and curry night after night without getting bored, even better news than the abundance of wonderful and various curries, is that there is a huge choice for vegans.
+No better news than that when planning vegan travels!
 There are coconut cream rich, protein packed cashew nut curries, mildly spiced with cinnamon, garlic, turmeric, curry leaves and pandan leaves.
 The nuts swell up with the coconut curry gravy to produce a deeply satisying thing of curry-beauty, the cashews become so soft with the creamy coconut milk that they literally melt in your mouth; it’s a very soothing and satisfying experience…

+Dahl is a regular feature in your typical Sri Lankan rice and curry feast.
+We might be a little biased because of our love of Sri Lanka, but we honestly think that Sri Lankan dahl has to be amongst the best in the world.
+Cooked with coconut milk, the lentils are luxuriously creamy and the mix of spices and curry leaves give it the most amazing flavour.
 Take any vegetable you can think of and chances are you’ll find it served with your rice and curry at some stage, green beans, okra or deep rich pink beetroot have all become a welcome sight at our dinner table, flavoured with cinnamon and curry leaves, a softly cooked Sri Lankan beetroot curry is delicious or jackfruit seeds can be cooked in a curry offering a nutty and soft texture.

+Vegan rice and curry in Sri Lanka isn’t complete without a spicy sambol to add a bit of extra spice, we love the coconut laden ‘pol sambol’ made from freshly ‘scraped’ coconut mixed with a hearty dose of chillies and shallots as well as curry leaves and mustard seeds.
 Your meal always far exceeds it’s humble name in our experience with words like ‘banquet’, ‘feast’, ‘extravaganza’ or just plain ‘heaven’ seeming more appropriate, we love the fact that every time we order it we seem to have a new dish to try but more than that we love the different variety of flavours, textures and ingredients used that are all 100% vegan.